evrimulgen/PythonScripts/README.md

-A handful of scripts written in python as I learn the language
+A handful of scripts written in Python as I learn the language